exectails/Swebs/README.md

 Credits
 ------------------------------
-Uses [NHttp](https://github.com/pvginkel/NHttp), which is also licensed under LGPL.
+Based on [NHttp](https://github.com/pvginkel/NHttp), which is also licensed under LGPL.